DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 ### Particle Collision

 Particle collision is performed in two steps.
-On the first step we update the particle position to make sure it does not intersect with other particles.
+On the first step, we update the particle position to make sure it does not intersect with other particles.
 On the second step, we update the particle speed.
 The reasons the steps are separated is because the math we use for speed updates is only valid for two-particle collisions, so we count the number